Charles Palmer House

 240 N Main Street

-The founder of Imlay City, Charles Palmer in 1890, built one of the grandest houses in Imlay City, the Palmer House
+The founder of Imlay City, Charles Palmer, built one of its grandest houses in 1890.

 The Charles Palmer House is one of the two finest Queen Anne houses in Imlay City.
 It is also significant as the home of Imlay City founder Charles Palmer, the foremost character in the community’s early history because of the associations with the key events of settlement, platting, and early economic development.
-Inspired by the work of Imlay and Walter Beech who were developing the community of Almont, but had built three sawmills in the area, which became Imlay City.
+The house is inspired by the work of Imlay and Walter Beech who were developing the community of Almont.
 Charles Palmer purchased two hundred forty acres at a point between Capac and Attica in Lapeer County, surveyed and platted the tract, and began selling home sites.
 In June of 1870, he started construction of the Bancroft House, a railroad hotel that opened for business on August 17, 1870; just two days after the railroad began service to the community that Palmer named Imlay City.
-Although his first construction burned to the ground in 1973, Palmer’s influence on the town’s development continued until his death on May 3, 1916.
+Although his first construction burned to the ground in 1873, Palmer’s influence on the town’s development continued after his death on May 3, 1916.
 He established and served as president of the Charles Palmer Banking House of Imlay City, served as a village trustee, worked as a school board member for twelve years, and helped organize the local Congregational Church.
 In architectural terms, his former home reflects Palmer’s prominence in his community and is a landmark of the Queen Anne style in Imlay City.